victorkashirin/vs-sapf/README.md

 ### Features

-* Commands for evaluating the current line, selection, code block (surrounded by `()` parentheses), or paragraph (text between empty lines)
+* Commands for evaluating the current line, selection, code block (surrounded by configurable parentheses pair), or paragraph (text between empty lines)
-* Function autocompletion and hover-based documentation (powered by config from [sapf-lsp](https://github.com/vasilymilovidov/sapf-lsp))
+* Function autocompletion and hover-based documentation with configurable information levels
 * Built-in support for `stop`, `clear`, `cleard`, and `quit` commands
 * Support for a custom prelude file
 * Dynamic function definition regeneration from your SAPF installation